fmay/ziggyusaurus/docs/etl/etl-features.md

 ### Development and Production Modes

-Ziggy provides separate development and production modes to ensure safe testing and deployment of Flows.
+Ziggy provides separate [development and production modes](docs/user-guide/Dev-Prod-Modes.md) to ensure safe testing and deployment of Flows.

 ### Scheduler

-Ziggy provides a built-in scheduler that allows you to run Flows on a schedule.
+Ziggy provides a built-in [scheduler](/user-guide/Scheduled-Flows.md) that allows you to run Flows on a schedule.

-### Deployment Options
+### Deployment

-Ziggy can be deployed in various ways to meet your infrastructure requirements.
+Ziggy is very easy to deploy.
+It is a simple Docker Container that always runs in a private server on the infrastructure of your choice.
+It normally runs just fine on a $12 per month AWS EC2 Instance (or equivalent on Azure etc.).

+As a result you have full control over performance and security.

 ### Data Transfer

 Ziggy provides efficient data transfer capabilities for moving large amounts of data between systems.

-### Security Controls

-Ziggy provides comprehensive security controls to ensure your data and Flows are protected.

-## Deployment (Ziggy Solo)

-Ziggy Solo gives you complete deployment flexibility:

-- Deploy on your own dedicated server or cloud infrastructure
-- Available as a Docker container for bare-bones installation
-- Choose your own database and Redis instance
-- Full control over your data and infrastructure

-## Security Principles

-Ziggy is designed with security in mind:

-- You have full control over API access and user management
-- Choose what data to persist and what to keep ephemeral
-- All security controls are under your management

 ## Source Code